mezo-org/musd/docs/README.md

 When the protocol's mUSD is withdrawn from the StabilityPool to the PCV contract it is first used to repay any outstanding protocol loan balance.
 This is to ensure that the bootstrap loan can not be withdrawn from the protocol.

-TODO

-- Lack of StabilityPool incentives
-- Repayment schedule
-- Accounting trick
-- Rebalancing BTC
+It is anticipated that repayments on the protocol bootstrap loan will be made on a roughly weekly basis via calls to distributeMUSD in the PCV contract.

 ### Protocol Controlled Value

+Protocol Owned Liquidty as the name suggests is owned by the protocol, it is intended to provide utility to the protocol regardless of market conditions and without requiring incentives for the liquidity to stay in place.

-Overtime as the protocol accrues interest and fees the bootstrap loan gets repaid and the portion of the mUSD in the StabilityPool that is Protocol Owned Liquidity increases.
+Over time as the protocol accrues interest and fees the bootstrap loan gets repaid and the portion of the mUSD in the StabilityPool that is Protocol Owned Liquidity increases.

 The PCV contract has the ability to distribute the mUSD that it accrues from interest and fees.
 The fee split for how to use that mUSD can be set by governance.